uit-no-old/elixir-excelerate/meta-pipe.md

 * Third party tools in META-pipe: these tools should be able to run unmodified.
 The tools may require accces to data stored in files on a POSIX file system.

 ## Deliverables

-Open:
+Documents:
-* Requirements and technical architecture (**this document!**) by December 2016
+* Requirements and technical architecture document by December 2016
+* Standardized setup of execution environment on Elixir cloud platform by December 2016

+Cloud:
-* Execution environment tested and standardized on cPouta OpenStack by 01.09.2016 (protype done)
+* cPouta execution environment based on OpenStack by December 2016 (protype done)

+Backend:
-* Production ready Spark backend by 15.09.2016? (currently testing)
+* Spark backend by 15.09.2016? (currently testing)
+* Job manager by 15.09.2016? (status?)
-* Spark backend on cPouta by 01.10.2016.
+* Storage prototype by 15.09.2016 (status?)
 * Elixir AAI integration (done, waiting for needed features from AAI)

->>>>>>> Stashed changes
-* MGP harmonization by ???
-* Subset inut data selection by ???
-* Flexible pipeline configuration, including integration with MGP pipeline by ???
-* Integration with search engine by ???
-* Interactive querying of previous results by ???
+META-pipe specific:
+* Stable META-pipe on Spark backend by 15.09.2016? (currently testing)
+* Web interface for META-pipe by December 2016 (first version done)

 ## Open Issues